Cameras at the Tufa Field

 What is this?

-This view shows the site entrance.
+This view scans the entire eastern end of the site from entrance to flushes.
 Before the ‘ecology’ work, this was a summer nettle patch supporting White, Blue and Orange Tip butterflies and providing cover for voles and small reptiles like Slow Worms.
-Brush cutters and a high-power tractor rotary mower were used to clear this area and the boundaries of the Tufa Field.
-In summer 2021, this recovered slightly and we look forward to further recovery in 2022.
-Visible when the grass is short, is the creature path, made by badgers and used by other animals to navigate the field.
+Brush cutters and a high-power tractor rotary mower were used to clear this area in 2020 and the boundaries of the Tufa Field.
+In summer 2021, this recovered slightly and continued recovery in 2022.
+In August 2023, this vital support for Moths , Butterflies and other nectar feeders was again destroyed, this time during the breeding season.

 What you might see.